adokter/bioRad/README.md

 # bioRad
-R package for extracting and visualising bird signals from weather radar data
+R package for extracting and visualising biological signals from weather radar data

 # installation
 To install the bioRad package in R use the devtools package: